Follow up osteopathic treatment

 Call Gilly for advice on whether your specific condition will benefit from osteopathy.

-Shoulders can be prone to injury.
-Besides, many structures in the shoulder can cause pain.
-Shoulder pain may result from direct trauma, sports injury, poor posture, repetitive actions or other conditions such as frozen shoulder or osteoarthritis.
+Shoulders can be prone to injury, and many structures can cause pain.
+Shoulder pain may result from direct trauma, sports injury, poor posture, repetitive actions, or other conditions, such as frozen shoulder or osteoarthritis.

 Osteopath treats BACK OR NECK PAIN.